Foundation Years

 What is a Foundation Year?

 At Chester, we offer four-year undergraduate degrees that include a Foundation Year.
 For example, BA History (including a Foundation Year) or BSc Biomedical Science (including a Foundation Year).
-You are an undergraduate as soon as you enrol on your four-year degree and are part of the University’s vibrant undergraduate community from day one.
+You are an undergraduate as soon as you enrol on your four-year degree, and are part of the University’s vibrant undergraduate community from day one.

-For mature students there is no minimum requirement.
-We review applications on a case-by-case basis and recruit through interview, primarily assessing individuals on their life experience, and their commitment to study.
+For mature students, there is no minimum requirement.
+We review applications on a case-by-case basis and recruit through interview, primarily assessing individuals on their life experience and their commitment to study.

-Our Foundation Years are also an excellent option for students under 21s who may not have the required UCAS points to start a three-year degree at the University of Chester.
+Our Foundation Years are also an excellent option for students under 21 who may not have the required UCAS points to start a three-year degree at the University of Chester.
 We require 72 UCAS points for our four-year degrees.

 "We pride ourselves on being student focused and, as such, offer a highly supportive environment for all students whether they have recently left college or school or are returning to education to start their degree journey later in life.
-I am lucky to be working with a dedicated team of academics who teach exclusively on Foundation Years within our Department; they are consistently commended by their students for their commitment to students’ success and the student experience."
+I am lucky to be working with a dedicated team of academics who teach exclusively on Foundation Years within our Centre; they are consistently commended by their students for their commitment to students’ success and the student experience."

 Jan O'Driscoll